Welcome to West Virginia University, Mountaineers!

 Permit lots are designated with an “Area” designation followed by the lot number.
 Those who choose to park in a permit lot without a permit may be ticketed or towed.

-If you are interested in purchasing a parking permit for the upcoming year, purchase one through our online portal or visit our Parking Management Office in Mountaineer Station.
+If you are interested in purchasing a parking permit for the upcoming year, purchase one through the Parking Portal or visit our Parking Management Office in Mountaineer Station.
 Permits are valid for one year, from August 1 to July 31 of the following year.

 Short-term parking is available in several lots and parking garages around campus.
 All students, employees and community members may park in these lots for a small hourly rate as spaces are available.

 Short-term lots are designated with an “ST” designated followed by the lot number.
 Those who choose to park in a short-term lot without paying or who exceed their paid parking time may be ticketed or towed.